innovateinfosoft/stickerroom.github.io/README.md

 # Privacy Policy

 Sticker Room is a Sticker app for whatsapp provided by Innovate InfoSoft.
-User can their Favourite Stickers to Whatsapp as per category wise.
+User can download their Favourite Stickers to Whatsapp as per category wise.
 Innovate InfoSoft respects and protects users’ personal privacy.

 ## What we collect